- Refined interior

 Curb weight: 3,327 lbs.

-The 2018 Buick Encore is a reminder that Buick remains an innovator.
-Its pint-size crossover bridges the gap between mainstream and megabuck luxury.
+The 2018 Buick Encore is a pint-size crossover that bridges the gap between mainstream and megabuck luxury.
 Its take on downsized but still premium accommodations has been copied by several other brands, but the Encore remains competitive.

 We’ve scored it a 6.2 out of 10, with credit due to the Encore’s classy feel, but some demerits for its tight back seat, narrow interior, and limited advanced safety features.
 (Read more about how we rate cars.)